Getting started#

 --input samplesheet.csv --target_build GRCh37 \

---pgs_id PGS001229
+--pgs_id PGS001229 \

 Congratulations, you’ve now (hopefully) calculated some scores! 🥳

 After the workflow executes successfully, the calculated scores and a summary report should be available in the results/score/ directory in your current working directory ($PWD) by default.
-If you’re interested in more information, see pgsc_calc Outputs & results.
+If you’re interested in more information, see pgsc_calc Outputs & report.

 If the workflow didn’t execute successfully, have a look at the Troubleshooting section.
 Remember to replace <docker/singularity/conda> with the software you have installed on your computer.